paulm17/raikou/README.md

 - [x] Create a postcss script to purge unused CSS
 - [x] Enable react server components and split packages to server and client
 - [x] Tree-shaking for client build
-- [x] Replace the context provider that components use for state, with the tailwind theme
+- [x] Replace the context provider that components use for state
+- [x] Match or significantly improve the amount of data that is sent on each full request
-- [x] Replace Raikou ColorScheme code with Next-Themes
+- [x] Replace Mantine ColorScheme code with Next-Themes
-- [ ] Upgrade tailwind to the new release supporting LightningCSS
+- [ ] Upgrade tailwind to the new release supporting LightningCSS (tailwind v4?)
 - [ ] With the new tailwind release, migrate the postcss script to a LightningCSS transformer.
 Investigate a Rust port.
 - [ ] With the new tailwind release, investigate whether it's possible to port